 Be realistic when estimating costs, but plan to use cost-efficient methods so that costs don't eat up all your fundraising proceeds.

-In other words, three-quarters of your expenses should be spent on doing what you were founded to do.
+In other words, most of your expenses should be spent on doing what you were founded to do.

 Develop a Timeline for Your Fundraising Plan

 Fill in a year's calendar with specific activities, and identify who will be the lead for each of those projects.

 Go further by developing timelines for each fundraising activity, such as the annual fundraising campaign, the Giving Day you've chosen, or the special event.
 Anticipate potential grants (use a grants calendar and include time for researching, writing the proposal, and waiting for approval).

 Plan time to consult with your board of directors and to train them about the part they will play in fundraising.